Indigenous gifts for self, home, life, and learning.

 House of Himwitsa Native Art Gallery

 House of Himwitsa Native Art Gallery is Indigenous-owned and specializes in sharing the culture of the Nuu-chah-nulth People–the People who live “all along the mountains and the sea” on the West Coast of Vancouver Island.
-Add artwork, carvings, jewellery, and weaving by local artists to your online shopping cart.
+Shop artwork, carvings, jewellery, and weaving by local artists in person every day from 9:30am-5:00pm.

 Raven Song Soap